jrw-git/cataclysm_utility/README.md

 Download the repository zip:
 https://github.com/jrw-git/cataclysm_utility/archive/master.zip

-For easiest use, unzip it directly into your Cataclysm directory/
+For easiest use, unzip it directly into your Cataclysm directory and run "cataclysm_utility.exe"

-For compatability with the launcher and game upgrading, you can unzip in the game directory, or above the Cataclysm directory, or next to the Cataclysm install.
+For compatibility with the launcher and game upgrading, you can unzip in the game directory, or above the Cataclysm directory, or next to the Cataclysm install.

 Example: Launcher is installed in /cdda, game is in /cdda/cataclysm.
 This utility can be in /cdda/transfer_utility.
 It can also be in /cdda, or in /cdda/cataclysm.